TakermanLTD/Takerman.Sreshti/wp-content/plugins/ultimate-member/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.5.0: August 17, 2022 =

+* Enhancements:

+  - Added: Input type "tel" using for the "Mobile Number" and "Phone Number" fields

+* Bugfixes:

+  - Fixed: Performance issue on wp-admin Users screen.
+Queries were replaced to the cache transient values
+  - Fixed: Privacy policy displaying when there are 2 registration forms on the same page
+  - Fixed: Password Reset process via Ultimate Member - Password Reset form.
+Reset password links' arguments changed to the same view as WordPress native has.
+Password Reset available for the same cases as native WordPress Password Reset has
+  - Fixed: Sanitizing for the Info Text field-type in wp-admin forms.
+Needed for the proper 3rd-party integrations
+  - Fixed: Displaying the filters' titles on the Member Directory pages

+* Deprecated:

+  - `UM()->query()->get_users_by_status()` without alternativities.
+It's unused since 2.5.0.
+Will be removed since 2.7.0
+  - `UM()->user()->get_pending_users_count()`.
+Use `UM()->query()->get_pending_users_count()` instead.
+It's unused since 2.5.0.
+Will be removed since 2.7.0
+  - `UM()->user()->remove_cached_queue()` without alternativities.
+It's unused since 2.5.0.
+Will be removed since 2.7.0

+* Templates required update:
+  - password-change.php
+  - password-reset.php

+* Cached and optimized/minified assets(JS/CSS) must be flushed/re-generated after upgrade

+= 2.4.2: July 14, 2022 =

+* Bugfixes:

+  - Fixed: Member Directory vulnerabilities
+  - Fixed: 3rd-party integration with profile tabs and ability to show edit profile form on the 3rd-party profile tab
+  - Fixed: PHP fatal error on unset
+  - Fixed: select2 style conflicts with 3rd-party plugins

+= 2.4.1: June 13, 2022 =

+* Enhancements:

+  - Added: Number-type Ultimate Member custom fields to the list of the sorting fields on the member directory

+* Bugfixes:

+  - Fixed: XSS issue related to the JS confirmation and links with JS code inside
+  - Fixed: PHP error when `um_options` option in wp_options table doesn't exist or has wrong format
+  - Fixed: select2 styles for RTL languages
+  - Fixed: Using slashes in the `Choices callback` setting for the dropdown/multi-select fields.
+It's for the using PHP namespaces
+  - Fixed: Deleting `um_member_directory_data` user meta when user is deleted
+  - Fixed: Using special chars inside the password and avoid using "\" symbol (WordPress native logic)
+  - Fixed: Conflict when `wp_get_current_user()` not exists
+  - Fixed: Changed hook for member directory variables initialization for getting ability to use Ultimate Member hooks for customizing these variables via theme
+  - Fixed: Remove a redundant WP_Users_Query when getting empty `account_status` users

 = 2.4.0: June 1, 2022 =